CanonicalLtd/device-config/README.md

 ### Building the application
 The application is packaged as a [snap](https://snapcraft.io/docs) and can be built using the `snapcraft` command.
+The [snapcraft.yaml](snap/snapcraft.yaml) is the source for building the application and the name of the snap needs to be modified in that file.
+The application needs a number of privileged interfaces that need to be enabled if it is to run in strict mode.
+However, it can be built and installed in devmode without them.

-For testing purposes, it can be run via
+For testing purposes, it can also be run via:
 ```
 go run device-config.go
 ```

 ## Contributing